rebeccajohnson88/udacity_churnproj/README.md

 ## Project Description

-In this project, our goal is to (1) predict which credit card customers are most likely to "churn" (attrit from membership) and (2) explore top predictors of churn using a set of financial and demographic variables.
+In this project, our goal is to (1) predict which credit card customers are most likely to "churn" (attrit from using the credit card services) and (2) explore top predictors of churn using a set of financial and demographic variables.

 Beyond the substantive focus, the project tests clean code principles, including logging and writing tests for user-defined functions.